One survivor of a fatal bus crash near Rotorua has described helping down a passenger dangling from their seatbelt after the bus flipped over.

 "When we started out on the road yesterday the weather wasn't good, it was raining and the road was slippery."

 He said his wife suffered minor injuries.

-The tour bus was carrying 27 Chinese nationals when it rolled on State Highway 5, in Ngātira, west of Rotorua.
+The tour bus was carrying 27 people - the majority of whom were Chinese tourists - when it rolled on State Highway 5, in Ngātira, west of Rotorua.*